Thermostats without conjugate points: Introduction

 \subsection{Remaining questions}

 As noted in Remark \ref{rem:klingenberg}, it is not clear whether one needs the assumption that the thermostat is without conjugate points in Theorem \ref{theorem:characterization-dominated-splitting}.
 Given an Anosov flow on $SM$, \cite[Theorem A]{ghys84} tells us that it is topologically orbit equivalent to the geodesic flow of any metric of constant negative Gaussian curvature on $M$.
-Therefore these flows are transitive, and their non-wandering set is all of $SM$.
+Therefore, these flows are transitive and their non-wandering set is all of $SM$.
 This property ends up being critical in proving that there are no conjugate points.
-In contrast, as we will see with concrete examples in Section \ref{section:examples}, thermostats with dominated splittings can have non-trivial wandering sets.
+In contrast, as we will see with concrete examples in \S\ref{section:examples}, projectively Anosov thermostats can have non-trivial wandering sets.

-\textit{Question.} Can a thermostat with a dominated splitting have conjugate points?
+\textit{Question.} Can a projectively Anosov thermostat have conjugate points?

-One possible approach to this problem is to try to understand thermostats on the $2$-sphere.
+One possible approach to this problem is to try to understand thermostats on the $2$-sphere $\mathbb{S}^2$.
 As pointed out above, it is easy to see using the exponential map that every such thermostat must have conjugate points.
-If one can construct an example which admits a dominated splitting, then this would show that the dominated splitting assumption is not enough.
-However, it is not even clear whether there can be an arbitrary flow with a dominated splitting on the unit tangent bundle of the $2$-sphere; the work of Arroyo and Rodriguez Hertz \cite{arroyo2003homoclinic} gives some insight into the problem, but it does not seem to be enough to rule out such examples.
+If one can construct an example which is projectively Anosov, then this would show that the projectively Anosov assumption is not enough to rule out conjugate points.
+However, it is not even clear whether there can be an arbitrary projectively Anosov flow on the unit tangent bundle of $\mathbb{S}^2$; the work of Arroyo and Rodríguez Hertz \cite{arroyo03} gives some insight into the problem, but it does not seem to be enough to rule out such examples.

-\textit{Question.} Is there a flow on the unit tangent bundle of the $2$-sphere which admits a dominated splitting?
+\textit{Question.} Does the unit tangent bundle of $\mathbb{S}^2$ admit a projectively Anosov flow?

-Another possible approach to this problem is to try to understand whether all dominated splittings give rise to hyperbolic behavior.
-In Section \ref{section:examples}, we give explicit examples of thermostats on the $2$-torus which admit dominated splittings and are not Anosov, showing that this is not the case, and answering a question of Mettler and Paternain \cite{mettler2019holomorphic} about the existence of such systems.
-These examples critically rely on the fact that the surface is a $2$-torus, and thus it may be possible that a thermostat with a dominated splitting will always be Anosov if the surface is not the $2$-torus.
-In light of the previous question, one can try exploring the following.
+Another possible approach to this problem is to try to understand whether all projectively Anosov thermostats give rise to hyperbolic behavior.
+In \S\ref{section:examples}, we give explicit examples of projectively Anosov thermostats on the $2$-torus which are not Anosov, showing that this is not the case, and answering a question of Mettler and Paternain \cite{mettler19} about the existence of such systems.
+These examples critically rely on the fact that the surface is a $2$-torus and, thus, it may be possible that a projectively Anosov thermostat will always be Anosov if the surface is not the $2$-torus.
+In light of the previous question, one can try exploring the following question.